parrt/msds501/projects/wordsim.md

     ...
 ```

-## Where to go from here

-### Using PCA to display word vectors
+## Using PCA to display word vectors

-If you are feeling particularly frisky near the end of the boot camp, you can do a nice visualization of word vectors.
+If you have some extra time, you can do a nice visualization of word vectors.
 The idea is to take the very large 300-dimensional vectors and project them onto just 2-dimensional space so that we can plot them.
 The key to such a compression is to perform *principal components analysis* (PCA) on a set of word vectors, which you might hear about in the linear algebra boot camp.
-This is how I drew the graph above for the words king, queen, and cat (and 3 nearest neighbors).
+This is how I drew the graph above for the words ['petal','love','king', 'cat'] (and 3 nearest neighbors).
 Here is some skeleton code for you to get started:

 ```python
 from sklearn.decomposition import PCA